 APSC to participate in $950 million federal “innovation supercluster” initiative

-Last year, the Government of Canada launched a new Innovation Superclusters Initiative (ISI) under which it would invest up to $950 million over five years in industry-led consortia “with the greatest potential to energize the economy and become engines of growth.”
+Last year, the Government of Canada launched the Innovation Superclusters Initiative (ISI) to support industry-led consortia that had “the greatest potential to energize the economy and become engines of growth.”

-The private sector, required to match the government’s contribution, has committed more than $500 million to the supercluster, which aims to advance Canada’s digital economy through big data-based innovations in three main sectors: precision health, natural resources and manufacturing.
+The private sector has committed more than $500 million to the supercluster, which aims to advance Canada’s digital economy through big data-based innovations in three main sectors: precision health, natural resources and manufacturing.

-One of the first projects to be pursued by the supercluster is the UBC-based Learning Factory, which will consist of not only a state-of-the-art physical factory, but also a digital counterpart that, informed by the physical data, may enable manufacturing solutions to be developed in a virtual environment before they are applied in the non-virtual world.
-Intended to serve as both an industrial and educational facility, the Learning Factory has the potential to significantly reduce the risk, time and costs associated with existing technology development processes in the manufacturing industry.
+One of the first projects to be pursued by the supercluster is the UBC-based Learning Factory.
+It will comprise both a state-of-the-art physical factory and a digital counterpart that may enable manufacturing solutions to be developed in a virtual environment before being applied in the real world.
+Intended to serve as both an industrial and educational facility, the Learning Factory has the potential to reduce significantly the risk, time and costs associated with existing technology development processes in the manufacturing industry.

-In addition to the Digital Technology Supercluster, the other selected consortia are the Quebec-based AI-powered supply chain supercluster, the Ontario-based advanced manufacturing supercluster, the Atlantic Canada-based ocean supercluster and the Prairies-based protein industries supercluster.
+The other consortia named by Minister Bains are the Quebec-based AI-powered supply chain supercluster, the Ontario-based advanced manufacturing supercluster, the Atlantic Canada-based ocean supercluster and the Prairies-based protein industries supercluster.